ML Tax Law |

 The OWR is worth considering if your actual returns were lower than the deemed returns.
 Examples include:

-• Stock markets performed poorly (e.g., 2022);
+• Stock markets performed poorly (e.g., 2022),

-• You rented out a property.
+• You rented out a property, where the property value decreased.

 The OWR distinguishes between several asset categories.
 For example: